 The separation into cheese types and samples forms a hierarchy, where each cheese comprises 6 samples, with 4 scans performed within each sample, where the only difference between those is their spatial position.
 With this separation, we expect the samples to exhibit three levels of similarity: superficial similarity between samples produced with comparable recipes, moderate similarity between samples from the same cheese, and strong similarity between scans of the same sample.

 Our experiments confirm the outlined relationships -- with the biggest dataset instance we can obtain close to perfect classification of the 25 cheeses, as well as high accuracy on the 149 samples.
-By investigating the embeddings of the classifiers, we further show that they learn to arrange the classes into groups of cheese types with similar parameters and create a latent space that accurately covers the extent of the samples' structural variation.
+By investigating the embeddings of the classifiers, we further show that they learn to arrange the classes into groups of cheese types with similar parameters, and create a latent space that accurately covers the extent of the structural variations of the samples.
 This shows that through classification alone we can investigate and quantify the variability and relationships of the analyzed structures.

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce MozzaVID, a large and versatile dataset that bridges the gap between established 2D benchmark datasets and biggest volumetric datasets, \item We compare the performance of SoTA architectures on MozzaVID both in 2D and 3D, emphasisizng the need for a specialized volumetric-oriented deep learning research, \item We explore the capabilities of MozzaVID in describing and explaining variability in mozzarella microstructure, highlighting its significance for deep learning-based structural analysis. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce MozzaVID, a large and versatile dataset that bridges the gap between established 2D benchmark datasets and biggest volumetric datasets, \item We compare the performance of SoTA architectures on MozzaVID both in 2D and 3D, emphasizing the need for a specialized volumetric-oriented deep learning research, \item We explore the capabilities of MozzaVID in describing and explaining variability in mozzarella microstructure, highlighting its significance for deep learning-based analysis of structured foods. \end{itemize}